gisaia/arlas_cli/docs/docs/started.md

     For running the various examples bellow, ARLAS and elasticsearch must be running on the local machine.

 ## Initial configuration
 `arlas_cli` uses a yaml file for storing various ARLAS and elasticsearch configurations.
 By default, the file is located in `~/.arlas/cli/configuration.yaml`.
-[One is automatically created for your convinience at the first launch](https://raw.githubusercontent.com/gisaia/arlas-cli/master/configuration.yaml).
+[One is automatically created for your convenience at the first launch](https://raw.githubusercontent.com/gisaia/arlas-cli/master/configuration.yaml).
 It contains the ARLAS demo endpoint and the local ARLAS and elasticsearch endpoints.

 The configuration can also contain references to collection models for creating collections.
 A default one is provided for ARLAS EO.
 A reference can be an http url or a path to a local file.
 It can also contain references to index mappings for creating indices.
 A default one is provided for ARLAS EO.